 An important collection of southern history that includes first-person narratives, southern literature, slave narratives, and other sources from the Colonial period to the 1920s.
 A University of North Carolina (Chapel Hill) site.

 Detailed timeline covering 3,000 years of world history.

-Overview of the war that includes a brief history, detailed timeline, guerilla tactics, air war, siege of Khe Sanh, and related web links.
+Overview of the war that includes a brief history, detailed timeline, guerrilla tactics, air war, siege of Khe Sanh, and related web links.

 POW/MIA Database & Documents

 Government site that provides access to names of the Vietnam U.S. military personnel that are unaccounted for.

 State-Level Lists of Casualties from the Vietnam Conflict

 Of particular note on this site is the oral history project that includes online transcripts of interviews with Vietnam veterans.